 Treatment Voucher Program

-Through Operation UNITE’s Treatment Voucher Program, low-income residents living within the 32-county service region may qualify for financial assistance to obtain long-term residential treatment for a substance use disorder.
+Through Operation UNITE’s Treatment Voucher Program, low-income residents living within the 33-county service region may qualify for financial assistance to obtain long-term residential treatment for a substance use disorder.

-Since July 2005 through June 30, 2021, UNITE has provided more than $18.7 million in vouchers, enabling 4,863 individuals to enter long-term treatment for a substance use disorder.
+Since July 2005 through June 30, 2023, UNITE has enabled 5,169 individuals to enter long-term treatment for a substance use disorder.

 In order to qualify for a UNITE treatment voucher, applicants must: